Treehouse Village Ecohousing

 Research shows that living in an intentional community and having good relationships with your neighbours significantly benefits your mental health.
 Our design supports and encourages residents to engage in environmentally friendly practices in some of the following ways:

-- We are incorporating space for gardening and food forests into the landscape design, increasing our access to healthy food with a low carbon footprint.
+- We are incorporating space for gardening and food forests into the landscape design, increasing our access to healthy food with a low-carbon footprint.

 - With a workshop on site and a community of skilled residents, there’s bound to be someone to help you fix that wobbly chair or broken toaster.